AlissonDiniz/university/README.md

 # University Project

-Software for managing a museum library.
+Software for managing a small university.

 Technologies used: